 Anyone who is going through fertility treatment or has experienced failed treatment will know all too well that this time of year can be very difficult.
 Another year has gone past and still no baby.
-Christmas is a time to spend with family and children, therefore it is only a painful reminder of what you so long for but still do not have: a baby.
+Christmas is a time to spend with family and children, therefore it can be a painful reminder of what you so long for but still do not have.
 Shops start advertising Christmas earlier and earlier each year, adverts with children and toys and families, it feels like you are completely surrounded by the reminder and there is no getting away from it.

 It is important to acknowledge that these feelings are completely normal.
 You are allowed to feel however you want to feel.
 Sadness, isolation are all common human emotions when dealing with issues like infertility, but you are not alone.